Homebrew/homebrew-command-not-found/README.md

 [![Build Status](https://travis-ci.org/Homebrew/homebrew-command-not-found.svg?branch=master)](https://travis-ci.org/Homebrew/homebrew-command-not-found)

-This project reproduces Ubuntu’s `command-not-found` for Homebrew users on OS X.
+This project reproduces Ubuntu’s `command-not-found` for Homebrew users on macOS.

 On Ubuntu, when you try to use a command that doesn’t exist locally but is available through a package, Bash will suggest you a command to install it.
-Using this script, you can replicate this feature on OS X:
+Using this script, you can replicate this feature on macOS:

 ```
 # on Ubuntu